seanzw/lcc/README.md

 * `.`: wildcard character.
 * `()`: combines elements together.
 * `[-]`: character in range.

+First a DFA is constructed from the parsing result, and then compressed into a NFA.

 ### 2. Lexer (with RegEx)
 * Flex-like lexer generator.